cdisc-org/cdisc-rules-engine/resources/schema/rule/Rule_Type.md

 One row per dataset defined in Define-XML:

-- `domain` - The domain if the dataset exists, empty otherwise
+- `domain` - The domain if the dataset exists, null otherwise
-- `filename` - The file name if dataset exists, empty otherwise
+- `filename` - The file name if dataset exists, null otherwise
 - `define_dataset_name`
 - `define_dataset_label`
 - `define_dataset_location`